stonedDiscord/serverD/README.md

 - A: :joy: :joy: :joy:

 ## Configuration
-See the comments in the files at this repository
+See the comments in the files at this repository or check out the config editor i made on my github page